sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/freshmen/how-to-enroll.md

 - MAT/01, MAT/02, MAT/03, MAT/05, MAT/06, MAT/07, MAT/08, MAT/09
 - SECS-S/01, SECS-S/06

-Among the 90 ECTS, **72** must relate to core disciplines in mathematics, physics, computer science, ICT, data science, and information engineering.
+Among these 90 ECTS, at least **72** must be in core subjects in mathematics, physics, computer science, ICT, data science, or information engineering.

-In addition, knowledge of:
+You are also required to have knowledge of:

 - Programming languages
 - Algorithms and data structures
 - Computer architectures